-- Provisions for regular and extraordinary meetings of the parties involved and the relationship with existing collaboration structures. - The statutory and contractual bases for prompt information sharing among the different FSN members and other extended domestic and crossborder parties, considering existing constraints for proper and timely coordination and how these could be addressed. - The level of detail in regard to information sharing - Whether and how it would change in everyday collaboration, intervention, closing, and resolution phases. - Whether and how it would change in settlement and liquidation, providing for enhanced coordination in cases of extraordinary or systemically important events. - Procedures for information sharing at both senior and technical levels, and tools used for information exchange (e.g., the use of a secure website) staff. - Commitment to maintain up-to-date contact lists, covering multiple means of communication for key senior and working-level staff. - Commitment to maintain confidentiality of shared information and measures to ensure confidentiality (e.g., limiting the number of personnel with access to the data, having a confidentiality agreement signed by all relevant personnel, having a procedure in place in case confidentiality is breached.
+- (i) Provisions for regular and extraordinary meetings of the parties involved and the relationship with existing collaboration structures - (ii) The statutory and contractual bases for prompt information sharing among the different FSN members and other extended domestic and cross-border parties, considering existing constraints for proper and timely coordination and how these could be addressed - (iii) The level of detail in regard to information sharing - a. whether and how it would change in everyday collaboration, intervention, closing, and resolution phases - b. whether and how it would change in settlement and liquidation, providing for enhanced coordination in cases of extraordinary or systemically important events

-61/ See BCPs (September 2012), in particular, on preconditions for "Clear framework for crisis management, recovery and resolution."
+$^{63}$ See BCPs (September 2012), in particular, on preconditions for "Clear framework for crisis management, recovery and resolution."